mdconaway/fastapi-cruddy-framework/README.md

 - Defining your policies is done at definition time!
 - Lifecycle actions occur immediately before and after any database interaction your CRUD controllers make
 - Lifecycle actions passed into the Resource constructor to interact with your queries or data <b>MUST</b> be `async` functions.
-- Policies are run in the exact order in which they are included in the `List` sent to the resource definition.
+- Policies are run in the exact order in which they are included in the `list` sent to the resource definition.
 - `policies_universal` apply to ALL CRUD routes, and always run <i>BEFORE</i> action specific policy chains.
 - Action specific policies run <i>AFTER</i> all `policies_universal` have resolved successfully.
 - Each endpoint is protected by `policies_universal` + `policies_<action>`.
 - One-to-Many and Many-to-Many sub-routes (like /users/{id}/posts) will be protected by the policy chain: `user.policies_universal` + `user.policies_get_one` + `posts.policies_get_many`.
 Security, security, security!
 - Blocking user REST modification of certain relationships via the default CRUD controller is also done at definition time!
-- `protected_relationships` is a `List[str]` with each string indicating a one-to-many or many-to-many relationship that should not be allowed to update via the default CRUD actions.
+- `protected_relationships` is a `list[str]` with each string indicating a one-to-many or many-to-many relationship that should not be allowed to update via the default CRUD actions.
 - You should define your application-wide adapter elsewhere and pass it into the resource instance.
 - Resources cannot span different databases.